What does reactive protein in the blood indicate?

 • autoimmune conditions;

-• to evaluate the effectiveness of therapy;
+• to assess the effectiveness of therapy;

 • when assessing the risk of cardiovascular pathologies.

-An increase in reactive protein in the blood can be an early sign of an infectious process, especially bacterial infections.
+An increase in reactive protein in the blood can be an early sign of an infectious process, especially for bacterial infections.

-• sepsis;
+• Sepsis;

-• myocardial infarction;
+• Myocardial infarction;

-• rheumatoid arthritis;
+• Rheumatoid arthritis;

 • Active rheumatic process;